UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-spec.md

 <details>
 <summary>Error response: submissionPending (submitted too recently to be visible, keep polling)</summary>

-An id Sisu has not shown Suotar yet, but which Suotar submitted less than two hours ago.
-Because of the delay above, "no attainment" on its own cannot tell a submission that failed from one Sisu has simply not handed over yet; Suotar's own record of the send can.
+An id Sisu has not shown Suotar yet, but which Suotar's own record of the send says is still on its way.
+Because of the delay above, "no attainment" on its own cannot tell a submission that failed from one Sisu has simply not handed over yet; that record can.

 Keep polling, exactly as for `notRegistered`.
 The difference is resubmitting: until `retryAfter`, a fresh import of the same completion risks a second attainment in Sisu, because the duplicate check reads the same delayed copy.
 Only a submission that reached Sisu is held open this way — one Sisu refused (`sisuValidationFailed`) is `notRegistered` at once, so a correction can go straight back in.